-- The team does not do any analysis but thinks that they already understand the problem and jump to solutions. - The team thinks that analysis will take too long so decides not to do it. - The team analyses how the process is supposed to work rather than study how it actually works. - The team does not have the people who are responsible for doing the work that needs to be improved, so deep analysis cannot be achieved. - The hospital management or the health care team ends up blaming individuals. - The team tries to use multiple tools, all at once, to fix the problem.
+Key points Common reasons for failure People often develop or have a fixed set of solu-The team does not do any analysis tions that they fall back on when they need to fix but thinks that they already undera problem.
+These include: more resources, more stand the problem and jump to training and management (administrative) disolutions. rectives.
+Not all problems can be fixed by these The team thinks that analysis will standard solutions. take too long so decides not to do it.
+The purpose of system analysis is to come up with The team analyses how the process specific and different types of solutions. is supposed to work rather than Use analysis to find the root cause of problems. study how it actually works.
+Try to find the few key factors that account for The team does not have the people most of the problem (Pareto's principle). who are responsible for doing the work that needs to be improved, so Help the teams think about how reorganization deep analysis cannot be achieved. of the process of care can help in fixing the problem.
+The hospital management or the health care team ends up blaming Use the right tools.
+For example, individuals.
+Flow charts to track the steps of care and The team tries to use multiple tools, movement of patients through the system all at once, to fix the problem.
+Fishbone analysis to categorize different prob-Pareto chart to identify the most important causes 'Five Whys' to identify root cause